seedstack/website/content/addons/functions/w20/configuration.md

     org.seedstack.w20.application.title = My application

-The default value is set to the SEED application name (coming from the `org.seedstack.seed.core.application-name`).
+The default value is set to the Seed application name (coming from the `org.seedstack.seed.core.application-name`).

 ## Subtitle